Honey Awards Rules

 7. Entry Delivery

-• Both jars for each class/category must be delivered to the nominated location in New Norfolk before the entry closing date, as advertised on the DVBA website.
+• Both jars for each class/category must be delivered a location in New Norfolk before the entry closing date, as advertised on the DVBA website.

 • Deliveries received after the closing date are ineligible for judging and will not be included in the competition.